How to Prevent Workpiece Movement in Pocket Hole Assemblies

 Use Clamping Cauls

-In the How to Decide What Scrap Wood to Keep tutorial, I shared that I keep some scrap wood on hand to use as clamping cauls.
-Clamping cauls help the clamps exert an equal amount of pressure when clamping and they also help to prevent damage to our DIY project.
+In my How to Decide What Scrap Wood to Keep article, I mentioned that I like to keep some scrap wood on hand for clamping cauls.

 Use Wood Glue

-I’ve shared in many of the pocket hole posts that I’m a big advocate of using wood glue with pocket hole joinery.
+I’ve said it in other pocket hole posts: I’m a huge fan of using wood glue with pocket hole joinery.
+I find that it makes a strong joint even stronger.

-The last tip I want to share with you is to always use pocket screws when assembling pocket hole joints.
+The last tip I want to share with you is always to use pocket hole screws when assembling pocket hole joints.
+These screws are specially designed with threads only on the lower part of the shank, unlike wood screws that are threaded almost all the way up.

 Related: 7 Ways to Prevent Pocket Screws from Splitting Wood